 Peg out the corners of the inner tent.
-These peg points are indicated in Figure 1.
+The peg point locations are indicated in Figure 1.
 Anchor the tent to the ground by inserting the pegs through the loops around the base of the tent at an angle of 45 degrees as indicated in Figure 2.
 Firm but not tight.
 As you work from one peg point to the other around the tent base pull the floor firmly, but not tight.